 7

-Some providers exclude specific hereditary conditions for certain breeds.
-For example, hip dysplasia may be excluded for German Shepherds.
-Read the Product Disclosure Statement carefully before purchasing.
+Some providers exclude particular hereditary conditions for certain breeds - for example, hip dysplasia for German Shepherds or BOAS surgery for French Bulldogs.
+The Product Disclosure Statement spells out all exclusions, sub-limits and breed-specific terms.
+Read it before purchasing.

 8

 The cheapest policy is not always the best value.
-Compare annual limits, sub-limits, co-payments, waiting periods and what conditions are covered.
-A slightly more expensive plan may save you thousands on a major claim.
+Annual limits, sub-limits, co-payment rates, waiting periods and what conditions are actually covered all affect how much you receive when you need to claim.
+A marginally more expensive plan could save you thousands on a major vet bill.

 Dog Insurance by Breed

-Find insurance information specific to your dog's breed.
-Compare common health conditions, typical costs, and cover options for every popular breed in Australia.
+Browse insurance information specific to your dog's breed.
+Each breed page covers common health conditions, typical insurance costs and cover considerations for Australian owners.

 Frequently Asked Questions